hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-24-forcing-frameworks.md

 The upshot is that if we are working in a universe $V$, we can arbitrarily decide to announce that we are "working in a forcing extension V[G]".
 This is justified by the above theorem, as we can assume that we are now working in the theory above.
 Any claims about $V$ still hold relativised to the predicate for $V$, $G$ behaves as a $V$-generic ultrafilter, and the universe behaves like the forcing extension $V[G]$.

 The semantic sublety here is that if $V \not \cong \breve{V}_U$, the class defined by the new predicate for $V$ is not necessarily isomorphic to $V$ as a model.
 But this doesn't matter, as any claims we made about $V$ still hold relativised to this predicate.

+This account of forcing forms the backbone for an understanding of models of set theory as a diverse 'multiverse'.
+According to this philosophy, there is no fixed background notion of set, as from any universe we can define a class that models an extension- we have a 'view into other universes'.